otherm/gshp-analysis/README.md

 Python scripts for analyzing ground source heat pump data in oTherm databases

 The scripts used for "oTherm Best Practices for Data Users: GSHP Systems"  will be available Fall 2021.

+Documentation will be provided on [Read the Docs](https://otherm-gshp-analysis.readthedocs.io/en/latest/)